aix-group/aix-group.github.io/_posts/2024-11-16-emnlp-llms-for-counterfactuals.md

   - nlp
 ---

-_"What minimal changes to this text would cause the text classifier to change its prediction?"_
+> What minimal changes to this text would cause the text classifier to change its prediction?

 Counterfactual texts, i.e. minimal changes to inputs that alter a model's predictions, are an important technique in Explainable AI (XAI) for understanding model behaviour.